sysconf(3p) - phpMan

 this imposed an unreasonable level of complication and sophistication

-on the application writer.
+on the application developer.

 This runtime facility is not meant to provide ever-changing values that